ryansheehy0/RS_Cheat_Sheets/Data_Structures/graphs.md

 	- The shortest path is gotten by following destination.predecessorPtr until you reach start node.
 ```

+- Prim's algo, but add the cost of getting from the start to the selected node.

 ## Use cases
 - Friendship groups - People represent nodes.
 	- Recommend new connections starting at distance 2 using BFS.